Showing posts with label Graceland. Show all posts

 Mississippi River and Bridge

-I told the curator about how much I liked the River Walk.
-How we had crossed the Mississippi & Ohio in Paducah, KY, and the bridge in Cape Girado, and how much more interesting it was seeing in all layouts.
-She told us that the city had asked Bass Pro Show to use the Pyramid building because the building was empty and needed use.
-She also said that the city was going to help them get moved.
+Instead of going back up the Mississippi River, we went around to the Amphitheater and back up the stairs to the Museum, where we talked to one of the curators and told them how much I liked the River Walk.
+How we had crossed the Mississippi & Ohio in Paducah, KY, and the bridge in Cape Girado, and how much more interesting it was seeing all the layouts.
+She told us that the city had asked Bass Pro Shops to use the Pyramid building because it was empty and needed to be put to use.
+She also said the city would help them get moved.

 She was very excited about having a Bass Pro Shop close by.
-We said goodbye and left the museum.
-We took the three flights of escalator to the monorail and rode it over to Front Street.
+We said goodbye and left the Museum.
+We took the three flights of escalator to the Monorail and rode it over to Front Street.

 We exited the Mud Island Monorail Building and walked toward Adams Avenue.
 We walked down Adams Avenue and I took pictures of the Fire House Museum, the Memphis Police Department (old building), the Shelby County Courthouse, statues and Markers, Calvary Protestant Episcopal church and Marker, St Peter Catholic Church and marker, the Eugene Magevney museum and marker, 1862 Post Office marker, (hiding under a tree), Forrest's Early Home Marker, Christopher Columbus, statue, markers and Park.